St John Brodrick, 1st Earl of Midleton: Political career

 He was Secretary of State for War during most of the Second Boer War (1899–1902).
 He thus had the responsibility of defending the British use of concentration camps in parliament.
 The conflict itself showed that the British army was not prepared for the guerrilla war of the Boers.
 He therefore initiated (though successors played a bigger part) a period of reform of the British army, which was focused on lessening the emphasis placed on mounted units in combat.
 In September 1902, Brodrick and Lord Roberts, the Commander-in-Chief of the army, visited Germany as guests to attend the German army maneuvers.
 In January 1903 he visited Malta and Gibraltar and inspected the garrisons there.

 In 1904, during a crisis in British relations with Russia, he became the first member of a Cabinet since 1714 to attend a meeting of the Privy Council without being summoned to it by the monarch.
-At the general election of January 1906, the outcome of which was a Liberal win (the biggest landside except for that of the 1931 National Government's Conservatives), he lost his Parliamentary seat, at Guildford, which he had held since 1885.
+At the general election of January 1906, which resulted in a Liberal win (the biggest landside except for that of the 1931 National Government's Conservatives), he lost his Parliamentary seat, at Guildford, which he had held since 1885.
 From March 1907 to 1913 he was an alderman of London County Council.

 From 1910 he was regarded as the nominal leader of the Irish Unionist Alliance (IUA) in Southern Ireland, while Sir Edward Carson led the party in Ulster (the Ulster Unionist Council).
 Many Irish followers and sympathisers saw him as remote or condescending, reliant on a few intimates and suspected he was more interested in promotion in British politics.
 In 1916 Midleton's lobbying helped to defeat an attempt to implement immediate Home Rule with Ulster exclusion; this was supported by the Ulster leader Edward Carson and the Home Ruler John Redmond, but Midleton believed it would be disastrous for the Southern Unionist minority, and called attention to the need to protect them from discriminatory taxation.

 In 1918, during the second, final year of his service on the Irish Convention, he tried to reach a compromise with Redmond which would allow Home Rule without partition subject to certain financial restrictions.
 This was rejected both by Redmond's followers (who saw it as too restrictive) and the hardline IUA rank-and-file, who deposed Midleton.
 He and his followers then formed the Unionist Anti-Partition League, an elite body mainly concerned with lobbying.
 It had some influence on the 1920 Government of Ireland Act, but none of the safeguards for Southern Unionist interests which it sought were included in the 1921 Anglo-Irish Treaty.
 Successful lobbying by Midleton and associated Southern Unionists was instrumental in ensuring their representation in the Seanad of the Irish Free State.

 His speeches and/or questions in Parliament were in each year from 1880 to 1941, except 1906, when he held no seat, and 1940.
 They numbered 7,584, the last of which was a tribute to the passing of Lord Baden Powell.